-The Australian at the helm of an international insurance business has warned traditional brokers that their days may be numbered.
+The man at the helm of an international insurance business has warned traditional brokers that their days may be numbered.

-Christopher Williams, CEO of Tokio Marine HCC, said that traditional brokers face a tough time as the industry changes and direct offerings look to further develop in the SME space.
+Christopher Williams, chief executive officer of Tokio Marine HCC, said that traditional brokers face a tough time as the industry changes and direct offerings look to further develop in the SME space.